HamzaWaseemBajwa/ColorVert-browser-extension/README.md

 ==========

-An extension for Google Chrome (and Chromium) that simulates the website as a color vision impaired person would see.
+An extension that aids color vision impairedness
-So you, as a developer, can adjust the colors for their accessibility.

 Options